orion-services/users/docs/usecases/updatePassword/updatePassword.md

 In the use case layer, exceptions related with arguments will be IllegalArgumentException.
 However, in the RESTful Web Service layer will be transformed to Bad Request (HTTP 400).
+If the access token is invalid or missing, the service will return Unauthorized (HTTP 401).